Musiik-fn/650-DRAGON-SLAYERS/REPORT/650Report.md

 ![AP Curve Comparison](Report%20Figures/Plots/Combined_ROC_Curves.png)

 ![ROC Curve Comparison](Report%20Figures/Plots/Combined_Precision_Recall_Curves.png)

+XGBoost attains the highest values for both AUC and AP, and is therefore the most optimal model given the dataset.

+#### Selected Features
+Amongst all models, the baseline features of AGE and LOS (Length of Stay) were significant features.
+In terms of the vitals and laboratory signs, OXYGEN_SAT_MEAN stands out as the most important vital sign, consistently appearing as a top predictor.
+Other vital signs and lab values such as BUN levels, POTASSIUM_MIN_VAL, INR_MIN_VAL, CREATININE_MIN_VAL, TEMP_MIN_C, MAP_MEAN, and WEIGHT_MEAN are also significant in multiple models, reinforcing their relevance in predicting patient outcomes.

 ## Discussion
 Our developed models were unable to achieve the same Area Under the Curve (AUC) scores as those reported in the replicated paper.
 We have identified the key factors which may have contributed to this discrepancy: